• India CSR Awards 2025

 Today, a major chunk of CSR funds are spent through NGOs in the country.

-An analysis of CSR filings made by the companies reveals that of the total annual CSR spent, approximately 60 per cent of the CSR expenditure has been done through implementing agencies.
-As per the Act, companies are required to hold Annual General Meeting (AGM) within six months from the end of financial year.
+An analysis of CSR filings made by the companies reveals that of the total annual CSR spent, approximately 60 per cent of the CSR expenditure has been made through implementing agencies.
+As per the Act, companies are required to hold an Annual General Meeting (AGM) within six months from the end of financial year.
 Thereafter, financial statements and board reports containing disclosure about CSR are to be filed in MCA21 within 30 days of the AGM.
 Notwithstanding so many checks and balances, the impact of works having been done with CSR funds is not widely felt.
 It is perhaps because of the fact that India is too vast a country and CSR works are too small to create an impact to be felt at a macro level.

 How to make CSR funds more effective and bring them closer to people’s hearts?
-There should be a dedicated Department of CSR in the Ministry for Corporate Affairs at the Central level and the one in the Finance Ministry of the State.
+There should be a dedicated Department of CSR in the Ministry for Corporate Affairs at the Central level and in the Finance Ministry of the State.
 Its annual report should be tabled and debated on the floor of the House in Parliament and State assemblies as well.

 Even if the discussion is brief, a lot will come out and ensure more accountability and fairness in the utilisation of CSR funds.
 At the same time, the welfare of poor people from weaker sections of society such as SCs, STs, OBCs, women and minorities should be at the core of CSR principles.
 Since funds have their own limitations along with that of corporate houses, a chunk of CSR funds should be spent on financing higher and professional education of students from deprived social sections.
 It will not only transform their lives but will lead to generational change as well.
 (Source: The Hans India)